State of New Jersey Deapartment of Human Services

 Catastrophic Illness in Children Relief Fund (CICRF) - is run wholly by its CICRF Commission and paid for with the fees gathered from state employers, who contribute $1.50 per employee to the Fund.
 This means CICRF is not paid for with tax money; and it independently screens and distributes the bulk of these fees to families facing catastrophic medical expenses for their children.

-Office for the Prevention of Mental Retardation and Developmental Disabilities (OPMRDD) - works under the auspices of the Governor's Council for Prevention of Mental Retardation and Developmental Disabilities, legislated in 1987.
+Office for the Prevention of Developmental Disabilities (OPDD) - works under the auspices of the Governor's Council for Intellectual and Developmental Disabilities, legislated in 1987.
 This unit carries out the education and prevention awareness campaigns recommended by the Governor's Council.

 These offices fill administrative functions which serve the Department and have names which are self-explanatory.

-Office of Licensing (OOL) - operating under the Office of Program Integrity and Accountability, is the licensing and regulatory authority of the Department of Human Services, regulating programs serving persons with mental illness, developmental disabilities and traumatic brain injuries.
+Office of Licensing (OOL) - operates under the Office of Program Integrity and Accountability and is the licensing and regulatory authority of the DHS.
+The OOL regulates, inspects and provides technical assistance to programs serving persons with mental illness, substance use disorder, developmental disabilities, and traumatic brain injuries.
 Its licensing and regulatory process supports the provision of a safe environment in which consumers receive services appropriately.

 OPRA - Open Public Records Act NJ Home Logo